How to stagger shiplap

 Staggering Shiplap Creates A Balanced Aesthetic

 When installing shiplap on a wall or ceiling that exceeds the length of your shiplap, you’ll need to butt boards together.
 Stagger the shiplap boards so that the end joints are spread out along the wall or ceiling randomly.
 If you stack seams on top of each other, you’ll create an eyesore that draws your eye to the dark lines of the jointed ends.
-Building pros agree that staggering seams provides a better looking aesthetic.
-See the difference between these two installations.

 Example of bad staggered shiplap: